profsmith89/ctps/_sources/chap04.md

 Did we have to know anything specific about the operation of web browsers?
 No!
 A wonderfully helpful individual created the `webbrowser` library; I simply imported and used this library after spending only a few minutes with its API description.

-**Blocking and non-blocking function calls.** Let's pause for a moment and look at two of the wonderfully powerful function calls we made in `qweb8.py`.
+## Blocking and non-blocking function calls

+Let's pause for a moment and look at two of the wonderfully powerful function calls we made in `qweb8.py`.
 The `requests.get` call on line 18 and the `browser.open` call on line 56 are different in a fundamentally interesting way.
 I don't mean that one returns a Python list and the other returns the special Python object `None`.
 No, I want you to think about when lines 21 and 57 execute.

 ```{margin}
 For those paying close attention, `webbrowser.open` is non-blocking if you call a graphical browser.
 As [the documentation](https://docs.python.org/2/library/webbrowser.html) says, text-mode browsers, which presumably use the same terminal window as the executing script, will block.